Nature recovery for local authorities

 What is the Nature Recovery Network?

-• create or restore 500,000 hectares of additional wildlife-rich habitat outside of protected sites
+• Restore or create more than 500,000 hectares of wildlife-rich habitat, outside of protected sites, by 2042.

-How will the Nature Recovery Network be delivered?
+How is the Nature Recovery Network being delivered?

-The Nature Recovery Network will be delivered through:
+The Nature Recovery Network is being delivered through:

-• New spatial tools to effectively target action and investment in nature, Local Nature Recovery Strategies (LNRS) will align local priorities and national need.
+• Mapping and data - specifically Local Nature Recovery Strategies (LNRS) which will play a major role in identifying and mapping the best locations to create, enhance and restore nature and provide wider environmental benefits, helping to shape the Nature Recovery Network and meet government’s wider commitments and targets.
 Introduced by the Environment Act 2021, these strategies will be produced at a county level by responsible authorities (Combined Authorities, County and Unitary Councils).

-• Strong partnerships to deliver action on the ground including government, landowners and managers, business, local communities, conservation organisations, local authorities and many more.
+• Collaboration – Develop or enhance strong partnerships to deliver action on the ground including government, landowners and managers, business, local communities, conservation organisations, local authorities and many more.

-• Integration of policies and funding streams with government goals for nature, to maximise opportunities for nature recovery and secure new funding or (public and private).
+• Integration of policies and funding streams with government goals for nature - to incentivise and maximise opportunities for nature recovery and secure new funding (public and private).
 This includes effective application of policies such as biodiversity net gain and new farming incentives.

 How are local authorities already delivering nature recovery activities?

-There are a range of nature recovery activities that local authorities are already working on which align with the delivery of the Nature Recovery Network, including:
+Local authorities are already working on a range of activity which aligns with the delivery of the Nature Recovery Network, including:

 • Mapping and data - mapping natural assets and the emerging Nature Recovery Network.
 This includes highlighting potential locations for creating new areas of habitat as well as where to better manage the existing areas we already have for wildlife.